Banks involved in Archegos meltdown face US probe

-NEW YORK (BLOOMBERG) - United States investigators who focus on corporate collusion are examining how global banks handled multibillion-dollar trades with Archegos Capital Management that sent stocks into a spiral and burned other shareholders.
+NEW YORK • United States investigators who focus on corporate collusion are examining how global banks handled multibillion-dollar trades with Archegos Capital Management that sent stocks into a spiral and burned other shareholders.

-The Justice Department's (DOJ) antitrust division is handling at least part of the probe into the collapse of Mr Bill Hwang's firm after lenders rushed to liquidate souring positions in March, according to people familiar with the matter.
+The Justice Department's (DOJ) anti-trust division is handling at least part of the investigation into the collapse of Mr Bill Hwang's firm after lenders rushed to liquidate souring positions in March, people familiar with the matter said on Thursday.
 The debacle also erased much of the billionaire owner's fortune and saddled banks with more than US$10 billion (S$13.4 billion) in losses.

 The division has been seeking information from Mr Hwang's biggest backers on Wall Street, who had discussed the possibility of moving in concert to unwind the portfolio and sever ties with his busted family office, the people said, asking not to be identified because they are not authorised to discuss the inquiries.

-In the months since Archegos's downfall, authorities have not accused the family office or its banks of breaking any laws, but the episode has attracted criticism from regulators and kicked off inquiries from watchdogs across the US and Europe.
+In the months since Archegos' downfall, the authorities have not accused the family office or its banks of breaking any laws, but the episode has attracted criticism from regulators and kicked off inquiries from watchdogs across the US and Europe.

 Representatives for the three banks declined to comment.

-Morgan Stanley had a key role in the blowup: It was the firm leading the fund-raising for ViacomCBS and then later in the week was among the first to start dumping shares tied to Archegos that included its giant holdings in the media company.
-The bank reasoned that it needed to meet its underwriting obligations first before it started the Archegos share sales, chief executive officer James Gorman said in April.
+Morgan Stanley had a key role in the blow-up: It was the firm leading the fund-raising for ViacomCBS and then later in the week was among the first to start dumping shares tied to Archegos that included its giant holdings in the media company.

 Securities and Exchange Commission chair Gary Gensler has been emphasising the need for better regulations to prevent similar market mishaps.
 In an interview with Bloomberg on Wednesday, he specifically called out the need to rethink disclosure requirements for equity-based swaps, the instruments that allowed Mr Hwang to quietly build his outsized bets.